 Unit Plan: Strategies for Active Reading

-I love using picture books to model the strategies, and then turn students loose on whatever they're reading to practice the strategies.
-For each of the books below (or any that you choose to model): read aloud, stop, and explain your thinking as you go through the book.
+I love using picture books to model the active reading strategies before turning students loose on whatever they are reading to practice the strategies.
+For each of the books below (or any that you choose to model), read aloud, stop, and explain your thinking as you go through the book.
 Show students how you make meaning from text.

 Picture Books for Each Comprehension Strategy

 These are a few of my favorites, but you could also use short magazine articles or any other interesting text to model each comprehension strategy.

 A Boy Called Slow

 A beautiful book that tells of a young Native American growing into manhood and a new name, Sitting Bull.

 Classroom Tip: Use to model synthesizing

 by Paul Fleischman